Sportstars

 Sportstars, formerly known as MNC Sports, is an Indonesian satellite and cable sports television channel owned by Media Nusantara Citra through MVN and iNews Media Group.
 The in-house channel was launched on 5 September 2005, making it considered as the first sports channel in the country.
-The channel is available on satellite providers MNC Vision and K-Vision, as well as MNC Play, and Vision+.
+The channel is available on satellite providers Indovision and K-Vision, as well as MNC Play, and Vision+.